 According to the latest NFL franchise valuations from Forbes, the Bengals are currently worth $2 billion.
 That places them in last place on the list of 32 teams, just behind the Buffalo Bills and Detroit Lions at $2.1 billion.
 The Dallas Cowboys top the charts at $5.7 billion, followed by the New England Patriots at $4.4 billion.

-The team’s last appearance in the Big Game took place after the 1988 season in Super Bowl XXIII.
+Before 2021-22, the team’s last appearance in the Big Game was in the 1988 season for Super Bowl XXIII.
 The Bengals had the lead heading into the fourth quarter, but they couldn’t seal the deal and ultimately lost by a score of 20-16.
 Cincinnati appeared in the Super Bowl one other time, a 26-21 loss to the 49ers following the 1981 season.
 See the full Bengals Super Bowl history.

 The Bengals have made it to the postseason a total of 14 times to date.
 The first appearance came in 1970 when they lost in the divisional round to the Baltimore Colts.
 The most recent appearance took place in 2015, losing in the wild card round to the Pittsburgh Steelers.
 The team’s postseason record is 5-14.
 Cincinnati has won nine division titles and a pair of AFC crowns.